prrao87/prrao87.github.io/content/posts/vector-db-4/index.md

 ### 4. Recall vs. latency

-Related to the topic of latency, different database vendor make different trade-offs when it comes to optimizing for recall vs. latency.
 Recall is the percentage of relevant results returned by a query, and latency is the time taken to return the results.
+Different database vendor make different trade-offs when it comes to optimizing for recall vs. latency.

 As summarized in [part 3](../vector-db-3/) of this series:

 * A `Flat` index is one that stores vectors in their unmodified form, and is used for exact kNN search.
 It is the most accurate, but also the slowest.
 * `IVF-Flat` indexes use inverted file indexes to rapidly narrow down on the search space, which are much faster than brute force search, but they sacrifice some accuracy in the form of recall
 * `IVF-PQ` uses IVF in combination with Product Quantization to compress the vectors, reducing the memory footprint and speeding up search, while being better in recall than a pure `PQ` index
-* `HNSW` is by far the most popular index, and can be combined with Product Quantization, in the form of `HNSW-PQ`, to maintain a decent recall while improving memory efficiency compared to `IVF-PQ`
+* `HNSW` is by far the most popular index, and can be combined with Product Quantization, in the form of `HNSW-PQ`, to produce better recall while improving memory efficiency compared to `IVF-PQ`
 * `Vamana` is a relatively new index, designed and optimized for on-disk performance -- it offers the promise of storing larger-than-memory vector data while performing as well, and as fast, as `HNSW`
   * However, it's still early days and not many databases have made the leap towards implementing it due to the challenges of on-disk performance